asherikov/ccws/README.md

   sanitizers.
 - `cross_raspberry_pi` -- cross-compilation for Raspberry Pi.
 - `cross_jetson_xavier` -- cross-compilation for Jetson Xavier.
+- `static_checkers` -- static checkers and their configuration.
+- `doxygen` -- doxygen + configuration.

 All profiles use `ccache`, but it can be disabled in cmake toolchains.